 A Wide Variety of Options

 Another huge reason you may want to consider radiology as your medical career of choice is that it simply provides numerous subspecialty options to specialize in.
 You can specialize, for instance, in brain or neuroradiology or choose to practice musculoskeletal (body) radiology.
-Unlike most other careers in the medical field, you’re not confined in a cage when it comes to options you can specialize in.
+Unlike most other careers in the medical field, you’re not confined in a cage when it comes to options you can specialise in.
+Getting into a medical career requires a high education – Medify offers an insight into what it takes to become one.

 In addition to these, expert radiologists will tell you that no two days are similar in terms of what you encounter in your daily responsibilities.
 This means that you’ll not get stuck in boring routines that get you counting the hours and wishing a day had fewer hours.
 Depending on the employer, radiologists also have the freedom and convenience of choice when it comes to the number of hours they can work, where, and when.
 You sometimes have the comfort of choosing to work evenings, weekends, or even part-time.
 This flexibility luxury is something many careers in the medical field will have.